mahimanew/Python-Training/8 Day Function.md

 2. **Intermediate:**
    - Write a function that checks if a number is prime (using recursion).
    - Write a program that returns the nth Fibonacci number using recursion.
+   - Create a function that takes a tuple of numbers and returns a new tuple with the squares of each number.

 3. **Advanced:**
    - Write a decorator that logs the function call with arguments and return values.